Rutgers looks to open season strong vs. Temple

 Greg Schiano returned to the sidelines at Rutgers last season and experienced some modest achievements.

-With 20 starters back for Schiano’s second season, expectations are slightly higher for the Scarlet Knights, who host Temple on Thursday night in Piscataway, N.J., in the season opener for both teams.
+With 20 starters back for Schiano’s second season, expectations are slightly higher for the Scarlet Knights, who host Temple on Saturday at noon ET in Piscataway, N.J., in the season opener for both teams.

+The game was set to be played Thursday night but was rescheduled because of flooding in New Jersey caused by the remnants of Hurricane Ida.

 Schiano returned to the school he led to 68 wins and six bowl game appearances in his first stint from 2001 to 2011.
 Since their last bowl game appearance, the Scarlet Knights shifted to the Big Ten and were 13-47 in the five seasons before Schiano returned.